- I’ve always loved to argue, and my teachers tell me I would be the kind of lawyer who can change the world. Should I consider law school?

 Letters of recommendation are submitted through the LSAC system.
 If a student names a professor as a recommender, LSAC reaches out with an email, and the professor uploads the letter to LSAC’s system.
-See this link (same as above) for more detail.
+See this link for more detail.

 LSAC assembles these and other components of your application through CAS.
 See this link for details.

-Most schools provide merit money, but if you don’t quality, and if your family can’t help, then you will have to take out loans.
+Most schools provide some kind of financial assistance, but if you don’t quality, and if your family can’t help, then you will have to take out loans.

-LSAC provides an overview of financing law school at this link.
-U.S. News also provides helpful information here.
+- LSAC provides an overview of the subject at this link.
+U.S. News provides helpful information here and here.
 The U.S. Department of Education offers loans, and you can check that information at this site.
-You may also inquire with Access Group Education Lending about their options.

 Remember that borrowing to pay for law school is perfectly acceptable, but before taking on debt, be absolutely certain that law school is what you want to do.
 You should also understand that your salary may be contingent in part on where you can get into law school, and once there how well you do.